-All Marines must attend the 3 week Assessment and Selection Phase I Course held at Camp Lejeune, NC.
-A&S Phase I is a comprehensive program that teaches and conducts fitness oriented events around the MARSOC Performance and Resiliency Program (PERRES).
-Other facets of the PERRES Program teach a Marine information on proper nutrition and techniques to maintain overall combat fitness.
-During Phase I, Marines gain exposure to the units that comprise MARSOC while receiving daily mentorship by instructors who are MARSOC Critical Skills Operators (CSO's).
-Attendance to A&S Phase I does not guarantee a seat at selection, or assignment to the Individual Training Course (ITC).
+All Marines must attend the three-week Assessment and Selection Phase I Course at Camp Lejeune, N.C.
+A&S Phase I is a comprehensive program that teaches and conducts fitness-oriented events around the MARSOC performance and resiliency program (PERRES).
+Other facets of the PERRES program teach a Marine information on proper nutrition and techniques to maintain overall combat fitness.
+During Phase I, Marines gain exposure to the units that comprise MARSOC while receiving daily mentorship by instructors who are MARSOC critical skills operators.
+Attendance to A&S Phase I does not guarantee a seat at selection or assignment to the individual training course.

 Marines that attend Phase I are "expected" to score a 225 or higher on the initial physical fitness test.
-They must also possess the aquatic skill to safely, confidently and continuously swim 300 meters using the prescribed strokes (side or breast) while wearing the MCCU uniform (no boots).
-In addition to the swim, Marines are required to conduct an 11 minute water tread in full utility uniform (no boots), followed by 4 minutes of either blouse or trouser flotation.
+They also must possess the aquatic skill to swim 300 meters safely, confidently and continuously by using the prescribed strokes (side or breast) while wearing the MCCU uniform (no boots).
+In addition to the swim, Marines are required to conduct an 11-minute water tread in full utility uniform (no boots), followed by four minutes of either blouse or trouser flotation.

 Assessment and Selection Phase II

 A&S Phase II is both mentally and physically challenging.
-The program is conducted three times a year at an undisclosed location following the A&S Phase I Course.
+The program is conducted three times a year at an undisclosed location after the A&S Phase I Course.

 A&S Preparation Guide

-This training is tailored for a basically-trained Marine who is preparing to attend MARSOC's Assessment and Selection Course.
-One should consult a physician before beginning any strenuous exercise program, such as the one described here, or any diet modification, especially if there is a history of heart disease, high blood pressure, diabetes, or any other adverse medical conditions.
-The United States Government and any service member or civilian employed by the United States Government disclaims any liability, personal or professional, resulting from the misapplication of any training procedure, technique, or guidance described in this guide.
+This training is tailored for a basically trained Marine who is preparing to attend MARSOC's Assessment and Selection Course.
+One should consult a physician before beginning any strenuous exercise program, such as the one described here, or any diet modification, especially if there is a history of heart disease, high blood pressure, diabetes or other adverse medical conditions.
+The U.S. government and any service member or civilian employed by it disclaims any liability, personal or professional, resulting from the misapplication of any training procedure, technique or guidance described in this guide.